-In April 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-08, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity, which changes the criteria for determining which disposals can be presented as discontinued operations and modifies related disclosure requirements.
-The standard is effective January 1, 2015, however early adoption is permitted for new disposals (or new classifications as held for sale).
-We do not believe that this standard will have a material impact on our future financial statements.
+In April 2014, the Financial Accounting Standards Board (FASB) issued updated guidance, Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
+This guidance will be effective January 1, 2015 (however early adoption is permitted), and changes the criteria for determining which disposals can be presented as discontinued operations and modifies related disclosure requirements.
+We do not believe it will have a material impact on our future financial statements.